Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-Unfortunately, the jigsaw puzzle technique is not directly realizable with convex pieces.\footnote{In fact, the jigsaw puzzle technique can be used to prove $\ER$-hardness of packing problems with non-convex pieces in a much simpler way than the proofs of this paper, but since we anyway need to use the more involved fingerprinting technique for convex pieces, we stick to that in all cases.} In \emph{fingerprinting}, instead of a complicated augmentation, we only work with a piece $p_1$ with a convex corner $c$ of a specific angle $\alpha_1$.
-In the canonical placements, the empty space left by the other pieces forms a wedge with apex corner $d$ of angle $\alpha_1$ which can thus be covered very efficiently by $p_1$ by placing the corner $c$ at or very close to $d$, as in Figure~\ref{fig:Jigsaw} (b).
+In fact, the jigsaw puzzle technique can be used to prove $\ER$-hardness of packing problems with non-convex pieces in a much simpler way than the proofs of this paper, but unfortunately, the technique is not directly realizable with convex pieces.
+In \emph{fingerprinting}, instead of making complicated augmentations of the pieces, we only work with a piece $p_1$ with a convex corner~$c$ of a specific angle $\alpha_1$.
+In the canonical placements, the empty space left by the other pieces forms a wedge with apex corner $d$ of angle $\alpha_1$ which can thus be covered very efficiently by~$p_1$ by placing the corner $c$ at or very close to $d$, as in \Cref{fig:Jigsaw} (b).
 We make sure that every corner of every other piece has an angle $\alpha_2$ significantly different from $\alpha_1$, in the sense that $|\alpha_2-\alpha_1|=\Omega(N^{-2})$.
 It should likewise hold that the total angle of any combination of corners of other pieces is different from $\alpha_1$ in that sense.
-Furthermore, the slack $\slack$ is teeny tiny, as described above.
-As a result, we can show that if $c$ is \emph{not} placed very close to $d$, this will result in the empty space in a neighbourhood around $d$ with an area exceeding $\slack$, because no other piece (or combination of pieces) can cover that neighbourhood efficiently, illustrated in Figure~\ref{fig:Jigsaw}~(d-e).
-In our constructions, fingerprinted corners are marked with a dot; see Figure~\ref{fig:Jigsaw}~(c).
+Furthermore, the slack $\slack$ is tiny, as described above.
+As a result, we can show that if $c$ is \emph{not} placed very close to $d$, this will result in the empty space in a neighbourhood around $d$ with an area exceeding $\slack$, because no other piece (or combination of pieces) can cover that neighbourhood efficiently, illustrated in \Cref{fig:Jigsaw}~(d-e).
+In our constructions, fingerprinted corners are marked with a dot; see \Cref{fig:Jigsaw}~(c).
 For technical reasons, the fingerprinted corners must have angles in the range from~$5\pi/180$ to~$\pi/2$.

 We add a few remarks about the use of fingerprinting.
-First of all, the situation shown in Figure~\ref{fig:Jigsaw}~(b) is simplified.
+First of all, the situation shown in \Cref{fig:Jigsaw}~(b) is simplified.
 In our applications, the fat segments (bounding the empty space left by the other pieces) do not need to meet at the apex corner $d$, since a short portion (of length $O(\delta)$) close to the corner can be missing.
 Furthermore, the angle between the two fat segments does not have to be exactly $\alpha_1$ before the technique can be used; just very close to $\alpha_1$ (this will be important when we are fingerprinting more than one piece in a row).